Patrick-Oline/patrick-oline.github.io/index.md

-## Projects in data science, machine learning, and computer vision.
+## Projects in data science, machine learning, computer vision, and NLP.

 ---